barbarer/py4e-int/_sources/06-strings/06-parsing.rst

     :answer_a: true
     :answer_b: false
     :correct: b
-    :feedback_a: Try again!
-Parsing is used to look into a string and find a substring.
+    :feedback_a: Parsing is used to look into a string and find a substring.
-    :feedback_b: Correct!
-Parsing is used to look into a string and find a substring.
+    :feedback_b: Parsing is used to look into a string and find a substring.

     True or false?
 Parsing is used only to look into a string?